Back

 We will start with a detailed overview of the American domestic market, where wheat remains one of the most widely consumed commodities and continues to show resilience amid global market challenges.

-The US wheat market for the 2025/26 marketing year demonstrates notable strength.
+The US wheat market for the 2026/27 marketing year demonstrates notable strength.
 Total wheat production is projected at 1,921 million bushels, representing stability from earlier estimates despite being down 3% from the previous year.
-According to USDA's National Agricultural Statistics Service (NASS), winter wheat production for 2025 is forecast at 1,382 million bushels, up 2% from 2024.
+According to USDA's National Agricultural Statistics Service (NASS).
 The national average yield is expected to reach 53.7 bushels per acre, reflecting a 2-bushel improvement over last year's 51.7 bushels per acre.

 Balance Sheet Item 2024/25